-Infusionsoft has been the “gold standard” of marketing automation for some time.
-Competitors like HubSpot, Marketo, Ontraport and newcomer ActiveCampaign have made big strides in their offerings.
+Infusionsoft (now called Keap Max) has been the “gold standard” of marketing automation for years.
+Competitors like HubSpot, Marketo and ActiveCampaign have made big strides in their offerings.
 But Infusionsoft still has the largest subscriber base and most sophisticated capabilities for small- and mid-sized businesses.

 Infusionsoft’s amazing marketing automation capabilities and wide array of integrations can dazzle new adopters.
-It can be daunting to become fluent with Infusionsoft, so the company makes every new subscriber take 3 weeks of one-on-one remote training (paid of course).
+It can be daunting to become fluent with Infusionsoft, so the company makes every new subscriber take 3 weeks of remote training.
 If you don’t come to that training prepared with clear goals and a good idea of how marketing automation works, you can end up learning just enough to be dangerous.

-The only real solution to get to grips with Infusionsoft’s complexity is to dive in and get your hands dirty.
+The only real solution to get to grips with Infusionsoft is to dive in and get your hands dirty.
 The best way to do this is to invent campaigns and automation workflows, then see if you can build them in test mode.
 This takes time and dedication.
-Once you get to grips with the platform you can build just about any marketing automation workflow your heart desires.
-The downside of all this sophistication and granularity is that you need to do #2 below a LOT.

 Here’s an example:

-Infusionsoft has worked hard to simplify the payment and shopping cart integration process with Infusionsoft Payments.
-This is now a legitimate all-in-one solution for digital products, physical products and recurring subscription offerings.
+Infusionsoft has simplified the payment and shopping cart integration process with Infusionsoft Payments.
+It can integrate with Stripe, WePay (Chase), Paypal and many other payment providers.
+This is now a legitimate all-in-one payment solution for digital products, physical products and recurring subscription offerings.

-Unfortunately, Infusionsoft’s shopping cart has a bit of a “one size fits all” feel to it.
+But Infusionsoft’s shopping cart has a bit of a “one size fits all” feel to it.
 Sure, you can change the different sections, add images and text, modify the CSS, etc. but it’s a bit clunky to put together.
-We use it for one-time and recurring payments and plan to add CustomerHub as well in the future.
+We use it for one-time and recurring payments using different shopping cart skins.